Kian Harratt

-Kian Shay Harratt (born 21 June 2002) is an English professional footballer who plays as a striker for club Oldham Athletic.
+Kian Shay Harratt (born 21 June 2002) is an English professional footballer who plays as a striker for club Worksop Town.

 Harratt made his professional debut at Huddersfield Town in December 2019.
 He went on to play on loan at Harrogate Town, Guiseley, Port Vale and Bradford City.
 He helped Port Vale to win promotion out of League Two via the play-offs in 2022.
-Between November 2022 and December 2024 he received two criminal convictions, one for hare coursing and one for poaching, and received a four-month ban from football for betting on football matches.
+Between November 2022 and December 2024, he received two criminal convictions, one for hare coursing and one for poaching, and received a four-month ban from football for betting on football matches.
 He spent the first half of the 2024–25 season on loan at Fleetwood Town before the deal was made permanent in the January transfer window.
-He was sold on to Oldham Athletic two months later.
+He was sold to Oldham Athletic two months later.
 He was promoted out of the National League play-offs with Oldham in 2025.
+He was loaned to Brackley Town in January 2026.
+He was released by Oldham and joined Worksop Town in July 2026.

 Early and personal life

 Harratt was born in Pontefract, West Yorkshire and raised in nearby Hemsworth.
 On 1 November 2022, Harratt was fined £830 and ordered to pay £150 in costs and a victim surcharge of £83 after being convicted of taking part in hare coursing with two accomplices.
 On 19 December 2024, he and an accomplice were fined £1,153 each for entering land as a trespasser at night with poaching equipment after being arrested in Whashton on 6 February.
 A video of him throwing a chair at a woman whilst on holiday in Ibiza went viral in June 2025, though he defended his actions on TikTok by saying he "felt terrible" and was "very apologetic" as he had instead meant to hit a man who had antagonised his friends.